yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/Rmatrix.png" alt="R-matrix" width="20%">

-Hence, to make the magic happen, like we said before, we need to regroup and then fuse the anyons, like the upper two fusion trees.
+Hence, to make the magic happen, as we said before, we need to regroup and then fuse the anyons, like the upper two fusion trees.

 > In the following calculations, we have chosen the gauge as
 >